-- (a) tail-end production schedules and the economic threshold for termination of operations; - (b) alternatives for continuing Petroleum Operations; - (c) further use or subsequent disposal of facilities; - (d) plans for plugging and abandonment of production wells; - (e) a schedule of decommissioning activities and description of equipment needed for the restoration of land sites and/ or the seabed;

-- (f) an inventory of dangerous material and chemicals existent in the facilities and plans for their removal; and - (g) evaluation of the environmental impact of termination and abandonment activities.
+- (a) tail-end production schedules and the economic threshold for termination of operations; - (b) alternatives for continuing Petroleum Operations; - (c) further use or subsequent disposal of facilities; - (d) plans for plugging and abandonment of production wells; - (e) a schedule of decommissioning activities and description of equipment needed for the restoration of land sites and/ or the seabed; - (f) an inventory of dangerous material and chemicals existent in the facilities and plans for their removal; and - (g) evaluation of the environmental impact of termination and abandonment activities.

-Activities falling in the A Category must proceed with the following stages: (i) pre-assessment of the proposed project by the relevant environmental department and provision of written response (including the indication of the number of the required copies of Terms of Reference ("ToR") and Studies on the Pre-Feasibility and Scoping Activities ("EPDA") to be submitted); (ii) appointment of a Government-registered environmental consultant; (iii) working with the environment consultant to develop an EPDA; and (iv) working with the environment consultant to develop the ToR.
-Subsequently, it will be required to submit the number of copies of the EPDA and ToR defined in the written response to the pre-assessment to the relevant environmental department.
+Activities falling into the A Category must proceed with the following stages: (i) pre-assessment of the proposed project by the relevant environmental department and provision of a written response (including the indication of the number of the required copies of Terms of Reference ("ToR") and Studies on the Pre-Feasibility and Scoping Activities ("EPDA") to be submitted); (ii) appointment of a Government-registered environmental consultant; (iii) working with the environment consultant to develop the ToR.
+Subsequently, the applicant will be required to submit the number of copies of the EPDA and ToR defined in the written response to the pre-assessment to the relevant environmental department.